freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 505. ./countdown test
+## 505. ./countdown !arg1

 ### 505.1

-Run `.countdown.sh test`
+Run it again with anything except `arg1` as the first argument.

 #### HINTS

-- Type `./countdown.sh arg1` in the terminal and press enter
+- Type `./countdown.sh !arg1` in the terminal and press enter
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there